EMNLP-2024-Submission/GOME/README.md

 # GOME: (EMNLP 2024 Submission)

-This repository hosts the code and resources associated with our  GOME: Grounding-based Metaphor Binding With Conceptual Elaboration For Figurative Language Illustration
+This repository hosts the code and resources associated with our  GOME: Grounding-based Metaphor Binding With Conceptual Elaboration For Figurative Language Illustration.

 ## Abstract